 Honcho Chiba, Japan Travel Guide

-Chiba, like much of the Kanto region, has a temperate climate with four distinct seasons:
+Chiba, like much of the Kanto region, has a a mild climate with four distinct seasons:

 Spring (March-May): Enjoy mild temperatures, typically ranging from 10-20°C. Precipitation is moderate, and humidity levels remain low.
 This season is famous for its comfortable weather.

 Summer (June-August): Prepare for hot and humid conditions, having temperatures averaging 25-35°C. June marks the rainy season, known as Tsuyu, bringing high precipitation.
 Humidity often reaches 70-90%.
-Late summer continues with intense heat and high humidity.
+Late summer continues with intense heat and high moisture levels.

 Autumn (September-November): Experience pleasant temperatures, usually between 15-25°C. Precipitation levels decrease compared to summer, and humidity drops, leading to comfortable days.